 Why do I need a professionally designed logo?

 Maybe you don’t.
 Wait!
 What?
 That’s right.
 Depending on your business and your target market, you may not need it.
 If you want to communicate that your product or service is the economical option – the one that will just do a quick fix for now – you may not need a professionally designed logo.
 However, if you want to tell your audience that you are in it for the long haul, that your brand is solid and trustworthy and here to stay, you’ll want it to look the part.
-A professionally designed logo also means you’re provided with all the file types you need to splash that beauty across all collateral, no matter whether it’s print, the web or social media.
+A professionally designed logo also means you’re provided with all the file types you need to splash that beauty across all collateral, whether it’s print, the web or social media.

 Why can’t I just get it done on Fiverr?
 It’s so much cheaper.